gfppoy/expected-return-symmetries/README.md

 We recommend installing the dependencies in `requirements.txt` and using the provided Dockerfile.

 For Hanabi and Overcooked V2, we provide some sample pre-trained self-play optimal joint policies.
+Refer to the baselines folder for implemented scripts on learning expected return symmetries.